standard-for-public-code/standard-for-public-code/introduction.md

 # Introduction

-The Public Code Standard is a method for developing civic and source code for public purposes.
+The Standard for Public Code is a method for developing civic and source code for public purposes.

 ## The goal of this publication